Golf Goals 2025: How To Set Them & WHY You Are Not Achieving Yours

 Being a business major in college, it seems like you could not take a class without the discussion of SMART goals.

 After deciding on my outcome, performance and process goals, it was time to make them smart.
-To make your goals smart, your goals must be…
+When it comes to setting SMART goals for golf, your goals must be…

 S – Specific Goals – The challenge that many golfers have in setting their goals is that their goals are too broad and not specific enough.